Veridise/picus_gnark/README.md

 }
 ```

+Note that the you do not need to write the circuit the main file.
+You can arbitrarily import it (or its components) from other files,
+like you can normally do in gnark.

+### Generating `sr1cs`

-Running `go run picus.go` should produce the following result:
+Running `go run main.go` should produce the following result:

 ```
 12:27:59 INF compiling circuit